harvard-dce/mh-opsworks/README.md

 * Edit the stack via `cluster:edit` and change the region, if necessary.
 See "Supporting a new region" if you're deploying somewhere other than `us-east-1` for the first time before working with custom AMI building.
-* Edit the stack config to remove the pre-existing `base_private_ami_id` and `base_public_ami_id` settings, as we want to start from a clean image.
 * Run `./bin/rake admin:cluster:init stack:instances:start` to provision the
   ami builder stack and build the custom AMI seed instances.
 * Log into each of the instances via `stack:instances:ssh_to` to accept the ssh host verification messages and make additional customizations (these should be done via chef, obviously).
-* Run the ami builder script included in this repository - `./bin/build_ami.sh`.
+* Run the ami builder script included in this repository - `./bin/build_ami.sh [profile]`.
 It uses the python aws-cli and bash to prepare and then create the AMI images.
 Pass in an aws credential profile if the correct access / secret key isn't in the default one.
 * Wait.
 It takes around 15 minutes to create the AMIs.

-Once the AMIs are created in the region of concern, you can deploy other clusters using these images.
-Edit your stack's `custom_json` and include the following keys:
+Once the AMIs are created in the region of concern, you should deploy a test clusters using these images before "releasing" them.
+Edit your stack's `custom_json` and update the following keys to the ids of your newly created AMIs:

 ```